chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

         database format

-3.  **User model** → additional information about all the other users, bc u look at what other ppl buy
+3.  **User model** → additional information about all the other users, bc you look at what other people buy

       - Matrix of user by item – simple user model

 4.  **User model application**

-      - U choose item user is interested in from the **matrix**, and recommend user the items
+      - you choose item user is interested in from the **matrix**, and recommend user the items

           - And **outer knowledge** – other people’s interest

       - By categories of the item to fetch the most common category

-          - **Metadata+ external knowledge** that tells u about the categories
+          - **Metadata+ external knowledge** that tells you about the categories

-      - in both cases u need outer knowledge
+      - in both cases you need outer knowledge

 5.  **Recommendation**

 <!-- end list -->

-  - **Cold start –** if user hasn’t brought anything and u recommend trending products
+  - **Cold start –** if user hasn’t brought anything and you recommend trending products

 **Amazon – recommendations for all products**

   - Same info coming about the user

-  - Now they wanna surprise the user → in order to do that u need external knowledge about the user
+  - Now they wanna surprise the user → in order to do that you need external knowledge about the user

 **